AmbrozieIoanaRoberta/Small-Office-Network-Simulation-Packet-Tracer-/README.md

-# Small-Office-Network-Simulation-Packet-Tracer-
+Small Office Network Simulation (Cisco Packet Tracer)

-Designed and simulated a small office network using Cisco Packet Tracer, consisting of one router, three switches, and six PCs.
-Configured IP addressing, subnet masks, and default gateways to enable communication between hosts.
-The project demonstrates basic LAN topology design, device connectivity, and packet forwarding in a routed network.
+This project consists of the design and simulation of a small office network infrastructure using Cisco Packet Tracer.
+The simulated topology includes one router, three switches, and six host computers, organized in a hierarchical structure similar to what is commonly found in small business environments.
+The purpose of the project is to demonstrate how multiple devices can be interconnected in a local area network and how communication between hosts is achieved through proper network configuration.

+Within the simulation, each device is connected using appropriate network links, forming a structured LAN environment.
+IP addresses, subnet masks, and default gateways are configured for each host, allowing the devices to communicate with each other through the router.
+The switches operate at Layer 2 of the OSI model, forwarding frames based on MAC addresses, while the router acts as the central gateway responsible for routing traffic between network segments.

+The project illustrates fundamental networking concepts such as device connectivity, packet forwarding, IP addressing, and basic network topology design.
+It serves as a practical exercise for understanding how routers and switches work together in a typical office network and provides hands-on experience with network configuration and troubleshooting in Cisco Packet Tracer.